8 FAQs about EMV credit cards

 $6.75 billion: Estimated cost of replacing the 15 million POS terminals with chip card-compliant machines.

-37%: Estimated percentage of merchant locations currently ready to process chip card payments.
+28-30%: Estimated percentage of merchant locations currently ready to process chip card payment, per MasterCard and Visa estimates.

-57%: Percentage of US. debit cards issued as EMV cards by the end of 2016.
+75%: Percentage of US. debit cards that will be issued as EMV cards by the end of 2016.

 70%: Percentage of consumers with a chip card as of March 31, 2016.